-Operational risk is the risk of loss from inadequate or failed internal processes, people and systems or from external events.
-Operational risk reflects the potential for inadequate information systems, operating problems, product design and delivery difficulties, or catastrophes to result in unexpected losses.
+Operational risk is the risk of loss from inadequate or failed internal processes, people and systems, or from external events.
+Operational risk is inherent in each of Northern Trust's businesses and corporate functions and reflects the potential for inadequate information systems, operating problems, product design and delivery difficulties, or catastrophes to result in unexpected losses.
+Operational risk includes: